ainc/ainc-2018/_job_openings/awesome-inc-director.md

 active: true
 apply_url: https://docs.google.com/forms/d/e/1FAIpQLSeo_C5kwAFAwtxY64qT03egpsnVrwjGc-5UNezZ4HLwQj5SGA/viewform?usp=sf_link
 ---
-"We are seeking a Director to join our Awesome Inc team.
+We are seeking a Director to join our Awesome Inc team.
 At Awesome Inc, our purpose is to help others pursue their definition of awesome.
 Ideal candidates will be passionate about entrepreneurship, eager to learn, and most importantly, excited to help build a community that helps others reach their goals.
 The Director will work closely with the rest of the management team to launch new programs and grow existing programs.
 Desired qualifications:
 * 3+ years of experience in fast-paced environments with a focus on business operations, project or program management
 * An attitude of personal and professional growth (ie. you’re so motivated to win that we won’t ever have to ask you to work more on your projects...but we might occasionally have to ask you to work less)
 * Strong interest in startups and entrepreneurship